- Level 2

 Sepsis Training Course

-The Sepsis Awareness Training course equips healthcare workers, care staff, and support workers with the knowledge and skills to spot and respond to sepsis, a serious and life-threatening illness.
+The Sepsis Awareness Training equips healthcare workers, care staff, and support workers with the knowledge and skills to spot and respond to sepsis, a serious and life-threatening illness.

 The course covers what causes sepsis, its symptoms, and who is most at risk, such as older people or those with weak immune systems.
 Participants will learn how to tell sepsis apart from other illnesses and how to act quickly using the Sepsis Six steps.